ava-labs/avalanche-docs/docs/quickstart/adjusting-gas-price-during-high-network-activity.md

 1. Let's create a sample transaction on Avalanche Mainnet, in which we will be sending 0.1 AVAX to a receiver using Core.
-Four predefined gas settings can be seen, which are Core's inbuilt gas estimation.To set a custom fee select “Custom” and enter the gas amount to use.
+Four predefined gas settings can be seen, which are Core's inbuilt gas estimation.
+To set a custom fee select “Custom” and enter the gas amount to use.
 By clicking on the **Settings** icon, we can review gas fees and the amount which we want to send.